A friend of mine told me about PyPerl, but we found it’s currently unmaintained. 🙁

 This would call the perl function myfunc (defined in library mylib.pl) using a and b as parameters.
 Lists (and arrays as list of lists) and dictionaries can be passed as parameters (they are conveniently converted to perl).

-It’s licensed GPL, and you can download it from here: perlfunc.py
+It’s licensed GPL, and you can download it from its GitHub repo: perlfunc.py